 An exceptionally high number of our patients are suffering from hunger.
 Thanks to the emergency programme set up in 2016 we are able to provide support to up to hundreds of families per year.
 Furthermore, we are also helping people who have land available to them to feed themselves with efficient maize farming.
-By handing out milk powder and a special type of porridge, we ensure that children can develop properly and that patients who are ill can recover quickly.
+By handing out a special type of porridge, we ensure that children can develop properly and that patients who are ill can recover quickly.

 Our patients have to contend with a range of different problems, and suffer from the fact that HIV/Aids is a taboo disease.
 With individual support, group therapy and self-help groups, we help them to see prospects for their future once again.
 These services are aimed in particular at target groups such as adolescents, young mothers, and patients at risk of treatment failure.

 Schooling for all

 It is especially important for us to ensure that all of the children treated at Newlands Clinic can go to school.
 After all, education is essential for a better life.
 We cover the school fees for orphans and particularly poor families.

 Thanks to our hardship fund we can finance life-saving operations for our patients, which are carried out at other clinics.
 A dentist also visits our clinic every two weeks, and provides free treatment for the most urgent cases.